tamirkifle/astronoma/README.md

-Explore the cosmos with Llama 4-powered narration and Intelligent Chat assistance.
+Explore the cosmos with Llama 4-powered narration and intelligent Chat assistance.
 ## Quick Start

 ### Prerequisites